 - Supplemental Psychology application is available online at the online Application site.
 In the supplemental form, you select a primary area of specialization, i.e., Brain and Cognitive Sciences, Clinical Science, Developmental Psychology, Quantitative Methods, or Social Psychology.
 If your interests span across these areas, please indicate this in your statement of purpose.
 The faculty you list as potential advisors may be from different areas of the department, but at least one of them should be in the area you select as your primary area.
 If you are applying to the Clinical Science program, you will also be asked to indicate whether you are interested in Clinical-Aging, Child and Family Clinical, or General Adult Clinical.

 - Three Letters of Evaluation by professors or supervisors who are familiar with your potential for graduate training and professional contributions to psychology.
 Follow the online admissions instructions if professors will send electronic letters.
-If your professor intends to send a hard copy, please have it mailed to the Department of Psychology (see address above).
+If your professor intends to send a hard copy, please have it mailed to the Department of Psychology (see item # 11 below).

-- Application fee (processing fee-related questions should go Graduate Admissions at firstname.lastname@example.org.
+- Application fee (fee-related questions should go Graduate Admissions at firstname.lastname@example.org.

 - Arrange to have an official copy of your General GRE test scores sent by ETS.
 (ETS Institution code: 4852, Department Code: 2001 or 2016).
 The subject exam is not required.
-If your score was sent only to the Institution code but not to the department, please send a hard copy of your scores to the Department of Psychology (see address above).
+If your score was sent only to the Institution code but not to the department, please send a hard copy of your scores to the Department of Psychology (see item # 11 below).

 - Please upload your CV/resume in the Employment Information Section.